 Works-in-progress are considered only if submitted during the LATE SUBMISSION DEADLINES ("Late" and "Extended" deadlines).
 Filmmakers might submit a Work-in-progress only if the film is scheduled to be completed at least 3 weeks before the beginning of the festival (June).
-Please list directly on the tape/disk box which elements of your film are missing.
+Please list which elements of your film are missing.

 Brooklyn Film Festival

 Page last modified:: tuesday, september 06, 2016